 Schweitzer, J., Nikolova, N., Edwards, M. & Jakovich, J. 2015, 'Spaces for entrepreneurship: From education to incubation', Asia Pacific Research in Organization Studies (APROS) Conference, Sydney.View/Download from: UTS OPUS

 Groeger, L. & Schweitzer, J. 2014, 'Transformational Leadership, Design Thinking and the Innovative Organisation', 2014 European Group for Organizational Studies Conference, European Group for Organisational Studies Colloquium (EGOS), Rotterdam, Netherlands.View/Download from: UTS OPUS

-Pinchen, S. & Schweitzer, J. 2014, 'The Dynamic Capacity of Design in the Entrepreneurial Organisation', Australia New Zealand Academy of Management 2014, Sydney, Australia.View/Download from: UTS OPUS
+Pinchen, S. & Schweitzer, J. 2014, 'The Dynamic Capacity of Design in the Entrepreneurial Organisation', Proceedings of the 28th ANZAM Confernece 3-5 December 2014 UTS Sydney, Australian and New Zealand Academy of Management Conference, ANZAM, Sydney, Australia.View/Download from: UTS OPUS

 Schweitzer, J. & Jakovich, J. 2014, 'Strategic urban innovation practices and the emerging role of crowd-sharing', European Group for Organisational Studies Colloquium (EGOS), Rotterdam, Netherlands.View/Download from: UTS OPUS

 Akpolat, K., Soliman, F. & Schweitzer, J. 2013, 'Understanding Perceived Environmental Uncertainty And Its Impact On Innovation', Global Business Conference, Tignes, France.View/Download from: UTS OPUS